 1. "Measuring the Promise: A Valid and Reliable Syllabus Rubric - Guide to Assessing the Focus of Syllabi" (pdf) "focuses on four [actually, five] criteria typical of learning-centered syllabi":

-- Learning goals and objectives
+- Learning goals and objectives (or learner objectives)

 - Assessment activities

 It also "break[s] down each criterion into multiple components, and provide[s] a range of options for what evidence of proficiency in those components might look like."

 "Each of the 16 components—designated as essential, important, or less-important—is scored on the strength of supporting evidence."

 - "Strong evidence indicates that many (but not necessarily all) of the characteristics of the component are present in the syllabus and match the descriptions closely."

 - "Moderate evidence indicates that a few of the characteristics of the component are present in the syllabus and/or only partly match the descriptions."

 - "Low evidence indicates that very few of the characteristics of the component are present in the syllabus and/or don’t match the descriptions."

 3. Criteria and Components (each explained more fully in the pdf)

 - "Learning goals encompass full range of Fink’s dimensions of significant learning"